ReeceGoding/Frustration-One-Year-With-R/README.md

     shows a comparison between base R and `dplyr`.
 It’s rather persuasive.
 In particular, it gives you the sense that you can make safe guesses about the `dplyr` functions.
+-   I need to play around with it more, but I think that `pivot_wider()`’s `values_fn` argument makes `dplyr` the only tool that I’ve ever seen that allows arbitrary functions in a pivot table.
 -   I don’t like how the `dplyr` functions only accept data frame or objects derived from them.
 If I’m doing some work with something like `stringr`, I instinctively want to use a Tidyverse solution to